nashville-software-school/server-side-python-curriculum/book-2-database/chapters/PK_SQL_JOINS.md

-# Getting Animals With Embedded Locations
+# Getting Animals With Embedded (Merged) Locations

 In this chapter you will learn how to utilize SQL joins to provide the client with related data in the JSON response for a resource.